U.S. Open (bowling)

-The U.S. Open is one of the five major tournaments in the Professional Bowlers Association.
+The U.S. Open is one of the five major tournaments in the Professional Bowlers Association, currently run jointly by the United States Bowling Congress (USBC) and Bowling Proprietors Association of America (BPAA).
 Despite its status as a PBA Tour major, the tournament is open to qualifying amateurs as well as PBA members.
 The U.S. Open is considered one of the most difficult tournaments to bowl in today, due to its long format (56 games from opening qualifying through the match play rounds; 64 games if a player from the pre-tournament qualifier makes it through) and demanding oil patterns, which differ from most oil patterns the PBA employs.